mhx/dwarfs/README.md

 So it's an order of magnitude slower than `mkdwarfs` and uses 14 times as much CPU resources as `mkdwarfs -l9`.
-The resulting archive it pretty close in size to the default configuration DwarFS image, but it's more than 50% bigger than the `mkdwarfs -l9`.
+The resulting archive it pretty close in size to the default configuration DwarFS image, but it's more than 50% bigger than the image produced by `mkdwarfs -l9`.

     $ ll perl-install*.*
     -rw-r--r-- 1 mhx users 490227707 Mar  7 01:38 perl-install.zpaq